 You see, forklift batteries can range from several hundred pounds to several thousand pounds.
-I’d say that 750-1,500 pounds is the most common weight range for any individual forklift battery in an off grid solar system.
+I’d say that a battery weighing 750-1,500 pounds is the most common size of individual forklift battery found in an off-grid solar system.
 Smaller systems might only have one battery, while larger ones could have several.

 Receiving Your New Forklift Battery